ProceduresBest LASIK Eye Surgery Los Angeles

 How do I pick the best LASIK surgeon near me in Los Angeles?

-This is probably the most important question each patient needs to answer while choosing the best surgeon for themselves.
-At Assil Gaur Eye Institute, we pride ourselves on offering the most advanced surgical techniques and state-of-the-art LASIK technology.
+At Assil Gaur Eye Institute of Los Angeles, we pride ourselves on offering the most advanced surgical techniques and state-of-the-art LASIK technology.
 This is to provide our patients with the safest, most effective procedure designed to optimize their experience and visual outcomes.

-Equally important is a patient's post-LASIK follow-up care.
-Though problems are very rare with our patients, it is critically important to catch and address any issues in the most expedient fashion.
+Equally important is a patient's post-LASIK follow-up care, and nobody in the nation offers better or more comprehensive post-surgical patient care.
+Though problems are very rare with our patients, it is critically important to catch and address any issue expediently, no matter where you have your surgery performed.

-Dr. Assil has spent over 20 years experimenting and developing LASIK laser vision correction technology.
-His experience includes being involved in countless clinical trials, as well as serving as an ophthalmologist medical advisor for laser technology manufacturers.
+Dr. Assil has spent almost three decades helping develop and advance LASIK laser vision correction technology.
+His experience includes being involved in countless clinical trials and serving as an ophthalmologist medical advisor for laser technology manufacturers for twenty years.

 Schedule your FREE LASIK consultation with those Lebron James trusts with his eyes